kariannestrand/IN4200/MA1/README.md

   - `methods.c`
     - File containing supplementary methods.
   - `makefile`
-    - File to compile and build the program
+    - File to compile and build the program.

 To compile the code, write the following in the command line: